Dictionary » Adjective Words » Uncommendable – Meaning, Definition, Synonyms and Antonyms

 Is “uncommendable” always negative?

-Yes, it carries a negative connotation, implying the absence of something good, praiseworthy, or respectable.
+Yes.
+It carries a clearly negative connotation, implying the absence of something good, praiseworthy, or respectable.

 How is it different from “unworthy”?

-“Unworthy” is more general, while “uncommendable” specifically focuses on the lack of praiseworthiness or merit.
+“Unworthy” is more general, while “uncommendable” more specifically focuses on the lack of praiseworthiness or merit in the eyes of judgment or standards.

 Explore more U words